-- 1. Run the shell commands netstat -in and ifconfig interface\name.
-Compare the output of these commands with the contents of the /etc/hosts file to ensure that the node IP is listed. - 2.
+- 1. Run the shell command ifconfig -a.
+Compare the output of this command with the contents of the /etc/hosts file to ensure that the node IP is listed. - 2.
 Run the shell command nslookup to see if the host is reachable. - 3.
 As the oracle user, attempt to connect to the node with ssh or rsh.
 If you are prompted for a password, then user equivalence is not set up properly.
-Review the section "Configuring SSH on All Cluster Nodes" on page 2-11.
+Review the section "Configuring SSH on Cluster Member Nodes" in Chapter 2 on page 2-11.